numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-Runtime is well-interpretable and meaningful with respect to the real-world as it is proportional to the time needed to solve a problem, but avoids the shortcomings of CPU measurements that depend on parameters like programming langage, coding style, machine, etc. that are difficult to control.
+Runtime is well-interpretable and meaningful with respect to the real-world as it is proportional to the time needed to solve a problem, but avoids the shortcomings of CPU measurements that depend on parameters like programming language, coding style, machine, etc. that are difficult to control.